AztecProtocol/aztec-packages/barretenberg/cpp/src/barretenberg/smt_verification/README.md

 	In case you expected `false` but `true` was returned you can then check what went wrong.
 	You should generate an unordered map with `str->term` values and ask the solver to obtain `unoredered_map<str, str> res = solver.model(unordered_map<str, FFTerm> terms)`.
 	Now you have the values of the specified terms, which resulted into `true` result.

+    Also, there is a header file "barretenberg/common/smt_model.hpp" with two functions:
+        - `default_model(vector<str> special_names, circuit1, circuit2, *solver)`
+        - `default_model_single(vector<str> special_names, circuit, *solver)`

+    These functions will output witness variables in c-like array format, and special values will be output at the end.
+    The vector of names here is the values that you want to see at the bottom of the (names included).

 6. Automated verification of a unique witness